philipploeschl/synoptic-map-pipeline/readme.md

 test

 # TODO
+- delete PHI_drms.fits before writing new files in phi_drms_interface.py

-- temporary fix in hmiphisynoptic.py
+- fix CR assignment in the data selection and run until 2030 for gherardo
 - check if the data selection does a correct +360 only for negative crln obs

 ## Keywords